Other: roselle, ambashthaki

 Hibiscus sabdariffa L.

 There are over 220 species within the genus Hibiscus.
 Hibiscus plants grow in most tropical areas of the world, with a minority of species able to survive in freezing environments.
 The abundant species found in the tropics cannot tolerate more than a few days of freezing weather and will die if such conditions persist.
 Hibiscus flowers come in a magnificent variety of colors.

 The flower, dried, cut, and powdered.

 Hibiscus flowers are the main ingredient in many wonderfully refreshing teas made around the world, especially in Mexico, Latin America, and North Africa.
 A tea known as Agua de Jamaica, or simply Jamaica in Mexico, is usually served chilled with copious amounts of sugar to sweeten the natural tartness of the hibiscus.
-Recently, hibiscus has been added to many ready made teas due to its high levels of anti-oxidants, and has even become the main flavoring agent in certain sodas.

-This information is not intended to diagnose, treat, cure, or prevent any disease.
+This information has not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease.
+For educational purposes only.